 Associate of Arts and Associate of Science Programs: Associate of Arts and Associate of Science degree programs are programs with disciplinary distinction which provide the two years of course work in a discipline area.
 These degree programs may also be used as the first two years of course work toward the completion of a baccalaureate degree at a four-year institution.
 The programs with disciplinary distinction lead to the Associate of Arts (A.A.) or Associate of Science (A.S.) degree.
 Students in these degree programs follow the Core Curriculum established by the Board of Regents of the University System of Georgia.
 The Core Curriculum is designed to facilitate the transfer of credit among the schools within the University System.
-The Core consists of 60 hours:
+The Core consists of 42 hours.
+There is an additional Area F requirement of 18 hours in the student's chosen area of study: